turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 * How do you think you're perceived by those who don't share this same working style?
 * What do you need from other working styles to be at your best?

-* Facilitator: Give students a 5 minute warning and emsure that they have made it to the last question.
+* Facilitator: Give students a 5 minute warning and ensure that they have made it to the last question.

 ### Small Group Discussion # 2 (15 minutes)